nelsonjchen/Gold-Checkbox-Checker/README.md

 ## Chrome

-Click the link below, press continue on the download widget on the toolbar, and click install.
+Click the link below, press continue on the download widget on the download bar, and click install.
 For uninstallation, uninstall this script as if you would uninstall a Chrome extension for which you can see [Chrome's documentation] (http://www.google.com/support/chrome/bin/answer.py?answer=113907) for details.